Pye Telecom History Group - Virtual Pye Museum

 Infantry Handset Radiotelephone (1942)

-Handset radiotelephone 1942 This small VHF hand held radio using miniature wire-ended valves was designed by Pye Ltd in 1942 to allow Infantry Soldiers to communicate with Tank Crews who used the 230 MHz "B" set of Wireless Sets No.19 for tank to tank communication.
-It was intended to have a similar range to that of the tank WS19 "B" set and to fulfill the reciprocal requirement of the specification for Wireless Set No. 24, in other words for the Infantry to be able to talk to the tanks "B" set.
-Its use was proposed in a secret report by Pye Ltd to the Ministry of Supply in 1942.
+radiotelephone 1942 This small VHF hand held radio using miniature wire-ended valves was designed by Pye Ltd in 1942 to allow Infantry Soldiers to communicate with Tank Crews who already used the 230 MHz "B" set of Wireless Sets No.19 for tank to tank communication.
+It was intended to have a similar range to that of the tank WS19 "B" set and to fulfill the reciprocal requirement of the specification for Wireless Set No. 24, in other words for the Infantry to be able to talk back to the tank "B" set.
+Its use was formally proposed in a secret report by Pye Ltd to the Ministry of Supply in 1942.

-Time Scales: 1942 - 1946 Handset radiotelephone, public demonstration
+Time Scales: 1942 - 1946

 Standard frequency range: 230 - 250 MHz